-From this connection, I became completely entrenched in the autistic community, working with children who had been dealt some of the toughest hands possible.
-These were the kids the school districts gave up on due to severe behavioral problems such as biting, spiting, throwing tantrums and worse.
+From this connection, I became utterly entrenched in the autistic community, working with children who had been dealt some of the toughest hands possible.
+These were the kids the school districts gave up on due to severe behavioral problems such as biting, spitting, throwing tantrums, and worse.
 However, they did not engage in these maladaptive behaviors because they were bad kids, but rather non-verbal kids who had difficulty expressing their needs/wants, among other physical and mental disadvantages.

 I saw this as an opportunity to make the positive and meaningful impact I always wanted.

 Over the course of the next 6 years, I continued conducting Applied Behavioral Analysis (ABA) and Verbal Behavioral therapy to a number of different kids suffering from Autism Spectrum Disorder.
 Every child our team worked with made exceptional progress.
 All of the children gained some form of speech or echoics, and some were lucky enough to lose their diagnosis entirely!

 Looking to shake things up and try something different, my special lady friend and I packed up and moved to Chicago.
 While in the windy city, grabbing the corporate bull by the horns, I got an exotic job in sales/marketing.
 Every day was the same.
 I called people, and 95% would hang up on me or tell me to go f*** myself.
 I was never a pushy sales guy so I was confused about how people could be such jerks.
 Also, shoveling snow seemingly every morning in the winter to get to work was something that was about as fun as eating bran flakes on a Saturday night.
 I knew this was not the life for me…